ExtendRealityLtd/Academy/Documentation/HowToGuides/CameraRigs/AddingTheUnityXRCameraRig/README.md

 ## Prerequisites

-* Follow the [VRTK Getting Started] steps to add VRTK to your Unity project.
+* Add the [VRTK Prefabs] dependency to your Unity project.

 ## Let's Start

 ### Step 1

-Expand the VRTK directory in the Unity Project window until the `VRTK -> Prefabs -> CameraRig -> UnityXRCameraRig` directory is visible and select the `UnityXRCameraRig` directory so the contents are displayed.
+Expand the VRTK Prefabs Package directory in the Unity Project window until the `Packages -> VRTK Prefabs -> CameraRig -> UnityXRCameraRig` directory is visible and select the `UnityXRCameraRig` directory so the contents are displayed.

 ![Unity Project Window](assets/images/UnityProjectWindow.png)